ARI.Software Docs

 See Authentication for full details including 2FA and rate limiting.

 Module developers must use withRLS() for all database access.
-The /ari-create-module command enforces this by default.
+The /ari-create-module command enforces this by default, and /ari-audit-module flags routes that miss it.

 Password Hashing